nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `exit`

 ### 5.1.4 Saving the Data
-Prudy data are saved on the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Prudy automatically saves data to the hard disk after every command that modifies the data.
+Manual saving is not required.

 ### 5.1.5 Editing the Data File
-Prudy data are saved automatically as a JSON file `[JAR file location]/data/prudy.json`.
-Advanced users are welcome to update data directly by editing this file.
+Prudy data is automatically saved as a JSON file at `[JAR file location]/data/prudy.json`.
+Advanced users may edit this file directly to update the data.

 <box type="warning" seamless>
 **Caution:**